sohoffice/piaas/README.md

 # The Personal IAAS

-Piaas, is a set of tools that help you develop using multiple machines as if having a Personal IAAS.
+Piaas is a set of tools that help you develop using multiple machines as if having Personal IAAS.

 We all work on laptop today.
 However, compiling and serving on laptop is crazy.
 The fan keeps working and creating quite a noise.
 Your battery